matijakevic/mcircuit/README.md

 ## Dependencies
 - Python 3
 - PySide 2
-- llvmlite
+- llvmlite (optional)

-- sortedcontainers
+I recommend using Python 3.8 for now, because llvmlite wheels for 3.9 aren't available yet.

+If llvmlite cannot be imported, the simulator will use the custom interpreter (which is very slow).

 ## Running
-1. install dependencies: `pip install -r requirements.txt`
+1. install dependencies: `pip install pyside2 llvmlite`
 2. run: `python main.py`